 5.2.
-COMPUTER SUBDIRECTORY CREATION AND FILE NAMING CONVENTIONS
+COMPUTER SUBDIRECTORIES CREATION AND FILE NAME CONVENTIONS

 - 5.2.1.
 Create a subdirectory on the computer to store the image files. - (A) File name conventions for subdirectory folders should be established to facilitate organization of records by Project, Station or Location. - (B) Multiple photo documentation sessions at a particular station or location should have date coding in the subdirectory name convention. - (C) Create a print image or report subdirectory to store the print versions of select images. - 5.2.2.
-File name conventions for image files should be established to facilitate organization of records, for example, by: Project, Station or Location, Date, and a unique identifier, if necessary. (i.e. Project_Station_Date_UniqueIdentifier.jpg.
+File name conventions for image files should be established to facilitate organization of records, for example, by: Project, Station or Location, Date, and a unique identifier, if necessary. (i.e. Project_Station_Date_UniqueIdentifier.jpg).
 An image taken for the Wood River Basin Monitoring Project at Station #2 on 19 August 2006 could be named "WRB_Station2_19AUG2006.jpg".
-If multiple pictures were taken at this station on this date, each file name should include a unique identifier (e.g. WRB_Station2_19AUG2006_Looking_Downstream.jpg".)
+If multiple pictures were taken at this station on this date, each file name should include a unique identifier (e.g. WRB_Station2_19AUG2006_Looking_Downstream.jpg".
+Renaming photos may not be needed if it is sufficient to place photos in a directory whose name includes the date the pictures were taken and the location or if a report is created that details photo information.